UMMS-Biocore/dolphin/docs/debrowser/quickstart.rst

 http://debrowser.umassmed.edu/

+Alternatively, if you have the R package installed, you can call these R commands:

+library(debrowser)
+library(shiny)
+runApp()

 Once you've made your way to the website, you will be greeted with this tab on the left:

 .. image:: debrowser_pics/input_tab.png